-- Their eyes also have long and horizontal pupils, which give them a broad range vision.
+- Their eyes also have long and horizontal pupils, which give them a broad range of vision.

 Meerkat Food Chain

-- In the food chain of meerkats, sun is the overall source of energy.
+- In the food chain of meerkats, the sun is the overall source of energy.

-- Producers are plants that get energy from the sun and prepare its food through photosynthesis.
+- Producers are plants that get energy from the sun and prepare their food through photosynthesis.

 - Primary consumers in this food chain are insects and small mammals that consume plants and other things of plant origin.